Most organizations don’t run on a single project management style — even if they think they do.

 Define clear transition points between methodologies.
 Specify how sprint results feed into milestone reviews and when teams switch between planning and execution modes.

-Modern platforms like monday work management can automate these transitions by linking sprint boards to project timelines.
+Modern and intuitive platforms like monday work management can automate these transitions by linking sprint boards to project timelines.
 Data flows seamlessly between different views, keeping work synchronized without manual updates.

 Adopting a new process requires more than instructions.
 Focus on helping teams understand why hybrid works and how it improves their workflow.